(keep reading to learn what happened)

 The restaurant filed for bankruptcy, so it appears that the problem was mainly to due with money issues and debt.

-As of 2022, the old Lowery’s Seafood Restaurant location in Tappahannock, Virginia seems to still be empty.
+For a time, the old Lowery’s Seafood Restaurant location seemed to be empty.

 More Information